Applicable Delphix Versions

 The TCP/IP connection to the host 10.12.0.6, port 1433 has failed.
 Error: "Connection timed out: no further information.
 Verify the connection properties.
 Make sure that an instance of SQL Server is running on the host and accepting TCP/IP connections at the port.
 Make sure that TCP connections to the port are not blocked by a firewall.".

-It is also possible to see this type of error message in existing environments for various reasons (database is down, firewall or networking changes, etc).
+It is also possible to see this type of error message in existing environments for various reasons (database is down, firewall or networking changes, et cetera).

-If you know the listening port number (or it is displayed in the error message), use the "ssh" test from Delphix's Command Line Interface (CLI) to try connecting to the desired port.
+If you know the listening port number (or it is displayed in the error message), the "ssh" test from the Delphix Command Line Interface (CLI) using an Admin login (delphix_admin or admin, by default, but any Admin user is permissible) can be used to exercise a connection to the desired host and port.
 Unless you are testing connectivity to an actual ssh port, it is perfectly acceptable to use a dummy user name and password.

 The "jdbc" test is only compatible with Oracle at the time of this writing.